 - Mortal Kombat: Johnny Cage has a bad day during filming because the stuntmen kept screwing things up and didn't want to redo the scene again.

-- in Pirates of the Caribbean On Stranger Tides, Jack Sparrow's response to blowing up a lighthouse (and nearly himself) is "Did everyone see that?
+- In Pirates of the Caribbean: On Stranger Tides, Jack Sparrow's response to blowing up a lighthouse (and nearly himself) is "Did everyone see that?
 Because I will NOT be doing it again!"

-Marco: That was fun.
-Let's never, ever, do it again.
+Marco: Let's never, ever, do that again.

 Ax: Repetition of that activity would be a very bad idea.